 But it has not stopped her completing ten London Marathons, including her win at the age of just 19 in 2000, and enjoying success in a number of other races across the UK.
 She said:

 “Throughout my life, I have always been up for a challenge, so when this opportunity came along I knew I wanted to be involved.
 I am used to racing over longer distances, and riding in a different position, so I am going to have to completely change my training programme for this competition.
 But so much hard work has gone into building the bike that I am determined to give it everything I’ve got now and when we get to Nevada in September.”

 Chris, who is from Ivybridge, was serving in the Army Air Corps when he suffered severe injuries which eventually led to him being discharged in 1998.

-He graduated from Plymouth University in 2004 and went on to work as a Physics teacher, but has been taking on more active challenges since starting to work with Help for Heroes in 2015.
+He graduated from University of Plymouth in 2004 and went on to work as a Physics teacher, but has been taking on more active challenges since starting to work with Help for Heroes in 2015.

 Help for Heroes Sports Recovery specialists will be supporting Chris with his training programme at its Recovery Centres in Plymouth and Tidworth, Wiltshire.
 He said:

 “Over the past couple of years, I have thrown myself into some amazing challenges and this will be the latest of them.
 At the moment, I have a sense of optimism mixed with realism, but also excitement about the next few months and the record attempt itself.
 It will be a real physical test for me, and I do not know precisely what I will be able to do, but I am going to get myself as fit as I can and give it my best shot.”